Rhinoplasty Recovery & Downtime

 If you choose to get rhinoplasty then it’s important to know what the recovery will be like and how much downtime will be required in order to properly recover.

-Rhinoplasty is different for everyone and the type of surgery you get will determine what your recovery is like.
+Nose job surgery is different for everyone and the type of surgery you get will determine what your rhinoplasty recovery is like.
 That being said, there are certain common side effects that most patients deal with.

 Common side effects during the first few days

 A very common side effect that occurs immediately after surgery is a dull aching in the head and around the nose.
 This side effect is only temporary and usually goes very quickly.
 It’s uncommon for patients to experience severe pain following rhinoplasty.
 Pain medication is recommended for the first few days after surgery to help deal with any pain, after which time it’s usually OK to switch to mild, over-the-counter pain medication.

 Another common side effect of rhinoplasty is congestion.
 This is caused by internal swelling in the nose.
 It’s worth noting that congestion is usually at its worst in the days immediately following surgery and will continue to improve as the weeks go by.

 Once you’ve come round and are starting to feel more awake, try to have a small amount of water, a few sips at a time, but don’t eat or drink too much or too quickly as it could cause nausea and sickness.